User best practices, recommended workflows, and rules of engagement.

 Example: The Office of Business Engagement maintains a web inquiry page.
 Each inquiry is put into Salesforce as a Lead.
 One of the OBE engagement directors contacts the Lead to answer the inquiry.
-The Lead is Closed if there is a quick and easy answer and no further partnership with the Lead is possible.
-If there is opportunity for a partnership with the Lead, it is converted into a Contact in the system.
+The Lead is closed if there is a quick and easy answer and no further partnership with the Lead is possible.
+If there is an opportunity for a partnership with the Lead, the Lead is converted into a Contact in the system.

 Leads: Unassigned Leads Queue

-The Unassigned Leads list is a tool utilized by the Office of Business Engagement to manage inquires directed to this unit.
+The Unassigned Leads Queue is a tool utilized by the Office of Business Engagement to manage inquires directed to this unit.